Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Experiments

 \subsection{Implementation details}

-We use an EfficientNet-B4 pre-trained on ImageNet as $E(\cdot)$ to encode the original and compressed image into representations with $d=1792$ for both baseline model $G$ and SMR difference-based model $Q$.
+For both SMR prediction models $G$ and $Q$, we employ an EfficientNet-B4 pre-trained on ImageNet as $E(\cdot)$ to encode the original and compressed image into representations with $d=1792$.
 The input and output dimensions of FC layers in $R(\cdot)$ are $(1792\times2, 4096), (4096, 4096), \text{and } (4096, 1)$, respectively, with a ReLU module placed between neighboring FC layers.
-The baseline SMR models are trained on three NVIDIA RTX4090 GPUs, and the SMR difference-based models are trained on seven NVIDIA RTX3090 GPUs to speed up convergence.
-We use automatic mixed precision technique to accelerate training.
-The input image resolutions are aligned with machines for different analysis tasks, and the batch sizes also change along with the resolutions to fill GPU memory.
-Specifically, for \textit{cls}, input object images are resized to $224\times224$, and the batch size is set to $N_\text{GPU}\times92$, where $N_\text{GPU}$ is the number of GPUs.
-For \textit{det}, input images are resized to $512\times512$, and the batch size is set to $N_\text{GPU}\times18$.
+The input image resolutions are aligned with machines for different vision tasks, which are $224\times224$ for \textit{cls} and $512\times512$ for \textit{det}.
 We train the SMR models using the Adam optimizer with a learning rate of $10^{-4}$.
 To avoid any potential effects on an image's SMR, no data augmentation is used.
-For the baseline models, we train them on the SMR training dataset for 10 iterations.
-For the SMR difference-based models, since the two compression quality levels $q_i$ and $q_j$ are randomly picked for each data sample during the training process, we train them for 1000 iterations to leverage more training labels.